Scar26/VoteSec.io/README.md

 #
 Summing up, with this framework, we aim to achieve :

-a) A completely anonymous and automated polling environment, negating any form of rigging accusations.
+- A completely anonymous and automated polling environment, negating any form of rigging accusations.

-b) Realtime updates.
+- Realtime updates.
 Each vote that is cast is processed immediately, enabling realtime updates on the election and instantaneous results as soon as polling concludes.

-c) A secure online voting platform that allows citizens to vote from anywhere, without physics presence at a polling booth
+- A secure online voting platform that allows citizens to vote from anywhere, without physics presence at a polling booth